 Do you think you’re an expert in growing your revenue?
 Once you have members on your freemium or any other packages you need to understand how to up and cross-sell.

 This form of marketing is known as precision marketing and is critical for increasing the Customer Lifetime Value of your clients.
 Fortunately, it’s also pretty easy.
 Like most things in today’s world, there are no hidden secrets.

 It’s simply a combination of doing the right things in repeat.
 We’re going to look at precision marketing focusing around upsells and cross-sells of your other packages.

 Upselling vs. Cross-Selling, or Both?

-Before we start diving into the key factors of a successful selling strategy, we want to make sure that you know the difference between Upselling and Cross-selling.
+Before we start diving into the key factors of successful fitness sales techniques and strategies, we want to make sure that you know the difference between Upselling and Cross-selling.
+That’s the first step if we want to sell gym memberships at a higher rate!

 - What is upselling?

 Upselling is the process of strategically providing your gym members with upgrades, or add-ons that improve their original membership.
-You can upsell gym membership by enriching members’ experience with features they can’t get anywhere else.
+You can upsell gym memberships by enriching members’ experiences with features they can’t get anywhere else.

 - How is cross-selling different?